 Sri Chakravarthi Rajagopalachari, the first Indian Governor General of India, popularly known as Rajaji had retold The Ramayana in Tamil under the title "Chakravarthi Thirumagan" (meaning Great Son of Emperor).
 Before publishing this as a serial in the Tamil weekly "Kalki", Sri Rajaji had placed the manuscript in this temple seeking the blessings of Sri Anjaneya.

-The shrine of Bhagawan Anjaneya Swamy in "ardha shilapa" form is west facing and he is seen as if walking towards South.
-On his ears he wears Kundalam, and his eyes are having bright hue.
+The shrine of Bhagawan Anjaneya Swamy in "ardha shilpa" form is west facing and He is seen as if walking towards South.
+On His ears he wears Kundalam, and His eyes are having bright hue.
 His right hand is in "Abaya mudra", His left hand is resting in the hip and holding the "gatha".
-On his arms he wears armlets known as keuura and on his wrists are solid bangles known as kankana.
-His lotus feet is adorned by an anklet known as thandai.
-His lankolam (tail) is raised above the head and is pointing towards South.
+On His arms he wears armlet known as keyura and on His wrists are solid bangles known as kankana.
+His lotus feet is adorned with an anklet known as thandai.
+His lankulam (tail) is raised above the head and is pointing towards South.
 The Bhagawan is seen resting on a lotus pedestal as in the case of Shri Lakshmi, and Shri Saraswati.